3mdeb/96boards-docs-wiki/UEFI.md

 ## Known Issues

 * mainline kernel fails to boot.
 3.18 kernel boots.
-* performance issues in ATF/UEFI: download/boot is slow.
+* [fixed] performance issues in ATF/UEFI: download/boot is slow.
 * initrd isn't supported.
 We can only use initramfs at the moment.
 * fastboot feature isn't enabled in UEFI.
 Recovery mode should be used to download images in ATF.
 * only one core is supported.
 PSCI is being worked on.